srcshelton/gentoo-ebuilds/README.md

     * Build to current Mac OS version and fix missing Libc header
 * sys-devel/gdb
     * Fixes for building with clang, building on Yosemite, and building with Python support
+* sys-devel/gcc-apple
+    * Fixes for building with clang and building on Yosemite
 * sys-devel/llvm
     * Additional fixes for Darwin